 The black sand beaches and black lava rock make for a gorgeous landscape, and the short (but steep) hike is very rewarding – bring lots of water and shoes with good traction, as the trail can be slippery.
 Stop by the small town of Hawi on your way for lunch and homemade fudge!

 Staying on the Kohala Coast is a must during your trip to the Big Island of Hawaii.
-Hapuna Beach Prince Hotel has one of the few swimming beaches on this side of the island and it even has a few resident turtles to keep you company while snorkeling.
-I stayed here for three nights and did not want to leave!
+Once again, the Hapuna Beach Prince Hotel is a property I absolutely adored!

 Hawaii Volcanoes National Park (Hawaii, The Big Island)